Jiteshiyu/AscendPoint/README.md

 - About Section: Informative section with a description and image.
 - Footer with Social Links: Links to social media platforms like X (formerly Twitter), Instagram, and your website.

+## Technologies Used

+- HTML5: For creating the structure and content of the website.
+- CSS3: For responsive design, styling and layout control.
+- JavaScript: For functionalities and logic building.

 ## Installation
 1. Clone the repository to your local machine.
    ```bash
    git clone https://github.com/Jiteshiyu/AscendPoint.git
    ```

 2. Navigate into the project directory.

 3. Open `index.html` in your browser to view the landing page.